Instance on Points Node

 Standard geometry input.
 The position of the points of this geometry affect the transforms of each instance output.

 If the input geometry contains instances, the node will create more instances on the points inside the instances, creating nested instancing.
-When this happens, each new instance will have the transform created by the node from the Rotation and Scale inputs, but it will also be transformed based on the parent instances.
+In this case, each new instance will have the transform created by the node from the Rotation and Scale inputs, but it will also be transformed based on the parent instances.

 Whether to instance on each point.
 True values mean the an instance will be generated on the point, false values mean the point will be skipped.